 Zone 8 Vegetable Gardening

-It’s a perfect scenario for vegetable gardens, the long, warm summers and cooler shoulder seasons that are typical in zone 8.
-In this zone, the last spring frost date is generally April 1 and the first winter frost date is December 1.
+It’s a perfect scenario for vegetable gardens; the long, warm summers and cooler shoulder seasons that are typical in zone 8.
+In this zone, the last spring frost date is generally April 1st and the first winter frost date is December 1st.
 That leaves eight solid frost-free months for growing vegetables in zone 8.
-And you can start your crops earlier indoors.
+You can even start your crops earlier indoors.

 Vegetable Planting Guide for Zone 8